powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 - monitoredMinMaxV: the voltage level range in which branches are considered as [monitored MNECs](json.md#optimised-and-monitored-cnecs).
 You can leave it empty if you don't want to create MNECs.
 - optimizedMonitoredProvider: a function that allows you to indicate if a branch is optimized and/or monitored after a given Contingency or in basecase (contingency = null).
 The filter applies above the voltage filter.
 We advise you to use it to make the computations lighter (by default, all branches are optimized and monitored).
 - thresholdDefinition: tells the generator where to find the CNEC [thresholds](json.md#flow-limits-on-a-flowcnec)
-  - FROM_OPERATIONAL_LIMITS: operational limits (permanent & temporary) will be read in the network.
+  - FROM_OPERATIONAL_LIMITS (default): operational limits (permanent & temporary) will be read in the network.
 It is expected you define applicableLimitDurationPerInstant or applicableLimitDurationPerInstantPerNominalV (see below).
 Limit multipliers (see below) apply.
   - PERM_LIMIT_MULTIPLIER: only permanent limits will be read in the network.
 They will be multiplied as defined in limit multipliers (see below).
 - limitMultiplierPerInstantPerNominalV: for every instant and every nominal voltage, you can define a limit multiplier to apply to the operational limit read in the network.
 - limitMultiplierPerInstant: this will be the default value if you don't want to define the multipliers on a nominal voltage basis.